Low Cost, High Efficiency: LiDAR Place Recognition in Vineyards with Matryoshka Representation Learning: Experimental setup

 \section{Experimental setup}

-In order to assess the efficacy of the proposed MinkUNeXt-VINE, a series of experiments were conducted on two distinct datasets, as outlined in Section \ref{sec:datasets}.
+In order to assess the performance of the proposed MinkUNeXt-VINE, a series of experiments were conducted on two distinct datasets in terms of recall, as outlined in Section \ref{sec:datasets}.
+The results in both Section \ref{sec:ablation_study} and \ref{sec:results} are expressed via the Recall@1 and Recall@1\% metrics.
+Throughout our manuscript, we refer as performance to the accuracy of the place recognition algorithm through the Recall@1 and Recall@1\% metrics.
+The recall value measures the performance of a place recognition algorithm as follows:

+Being $TP$ the amount of the true positives and $FN$ the amount of false negatives found during the evaluation phase of the algorithm.

 In Section \ref{sec:results}, the division of the query into a training set and a testing set is executed in accordance with the methodology outlined by Uy et al. in their PointNetVLAD contribution \cite{uy2018pointnetvlad}.
 The trajectory of the vehicle is subdivided into a series of zones, defined by a predetermined set of points.
 These points are determined by the robot's GPS position and a radius in meters, which is used to delineate the area of interest.
 A subset of zones within this trajectory is reserved for testing only, while the remainder is incorporated into the training set.
 For the BLT, the radius was set to 13 meters, and three reference points for the test zones were chosen in different areas of the vineyard.
 For the TEMPO-VINE dataset, the radius was set to 23 meters, and four reference points for the test zones were selected in both the pergola and trellis sections of the vineyard.

 For the results displayed on Section \ref{sec:ablation_study}, unlike the zone-based division method used for Section \ref{sec:results}, we conducted experiments using two additional types of sampling.
 The results in Section \ref{sec:ablation_study} were obtained using only the Livox data from the TEMPO-VINE dataset, as our research focuses primarily on low-cost sensors.
 The first approach involves implementing a methodology that aligns with the dataset's structural characteristics.
 In this methodology, the "run2" trajectory is designated as the test set.
 Construction of the test set comprises 40 to 50 percent of the examples and is contingent upon inclusion of the "run3" trajectory within the campaign.
 The second approach uses a "one in, one out" division.
 In this approach, one query is first entered into the training set, then the next query is entered into the test set, and so on.
 Thus, the training set comprises 50\% of the total set of examples, and the test set consists of the remaining 50\%.